-I've had good luck using a couple different methods of basement floor waterproofing to keep basement floors dry throughout the year.
+I've had good luck using a couple different methods of basement floor waterproofing to keep my customers basement floors dry throughout the year.

-Having a basement floor that is always wet can be a health hazard because of mold and bacteria, it also keeps you from storing things down there or finishing off the basement for living space.
+Having a basement floor that's always wet can be a health hazard because of mold and bacteria, it also keeps you from storing things down there or finishing off the basement for living space.

-If that doesn't solve the problem of having a wet basement concrete floor, below are a couple of basement waterproofing systems I have used for keeping basement floors dry.
+If that doesn't solve the problem of having a wet concrete floor in your basement, below are a couple of basement waterproofing systems I have used for keeping my customers basement floors dry.

 CONCRETE FLOOR WATERPROOFING METHOD #1

 This method works very well for older houses with a rock foundation or cement block foundation where the walls leak water and/or the basement floor leaks water.